-On UNIX systems, system takes care of fork, exec, waiting for program termination, return its termination status.
+On UNIX systems, system takes care of fork, exec, wait, and return its termination status.

-- process management is hidden from the invoking process - the function is both ISO C and POSIX, but in the ISO standard it's heavily implementation dependent - the command is given as a string that will be interpreted by the system shell - you need a standard shell for this, according to POSIX it's /bin/sh system (cont.)
+- process management is hidden from the invoking process - the function is both ISO C and POSIX, but in the ISO standard it's heavily implementation-dependent - the command is given as a string that will be interpreted by the system shell - you need a standard shell for this, according to POSIX it's /bin/sh system (cont.)